jameshanlon/cheese/cheese/pages/replication.md

 substantial cuts in energy loss at very low cost.
 We are receiving more and more enquiries from individuals, climate action NGOs, housing associations, councils, etc about how to set up a local C.H.E.E.S.E.
 Project replica.
-They recognise that an internal thermal Energy Trace® of domestic properties, as the first step in building appraisal, is the way to achieve highly-targeted, cost-effective, energy-loss reduction.
-Our low-cost Energy Tracing is far more informative than an EPC and is also highly effective in stimulating retrofitting.
+They recognise that an internal thermal-imaging survey of domestic properties, as the first step in building appraisal, is the way to achieve highly-targeted, cost-effective, energy-loss reduction.
+Our low-cost survey methodology is far more informative than an EPC and is also highly effective in stimulating retrofitting.
 Two thirds of our clients take remedial action within a month, and over 87% within a year.